 The primary objective is growth relative to the Consumer Price Index (CPI).
 The Committee expects the Foundation to achieve the following objectives over a complete market cycle.
 Our investment objectives are as follows:

 Return Type

-Relative The investments of the Foundation should produce a total return (net of expenses) meeting or exceeding the median return from a universe of investors with similar asset allocations.
+Relative The investments of the Foundation should produce a total return universe of investors with similar asset allocations.